sebastian-meier/obs/README.md

 ### Zooming

-As i will be doing software and coding tutorials mostly, an additional requirement for me is zooming onto elements in the software.
+As I will be doing software and coding tutorials mostly, an additional requirement for me is zooming onto elements in the software.
 OBS cannot do this out of the box.
-Windows and Mac both (and i am sure linux as well) have build in magnifiers.
+Windows and Mac both (and I am sure Linux as well) have built-in magnifiers.
 They are easy to use through hot keys.
 Following the setup for MacOS:

 ![Setting up zoom on osx](./readme_graphics/zoom-osx-1.png)